 The City from time to time also invests in STAR Ohio (State Treasury Asset Reserve), which is an investment pool managed by the Ohio Treasurer of State.
 STAR Ohio is similar in concept to a registered investment company issuing redeemable securities, commonly called a "money market mutual fund."
 A treasurer, governing board or investment authority of a subdivision may deposit public money of the subdivision with the Treasurer of State.
 Subdivision is defined in Section 135.01(L) of the Ohio Revised Code as any county, municipal corporation, school district, township, municipal or school district sinking fund, special taxing or assessment district, and other district or local authority electing or appointing a treasurer.
-The Treasurer of State will invest the public money deposited in STAR Ohio in the same types of instruments as are provided for the investment of interim money of the State.
+The Treasurer of State will invest the public money of the State.
+STAR Ohio in the same types of instruments as are provided for the investment of interim money of the State.
 STAR Ohio seeks to obtain as high a level of current income as is consistent with prudent investment management, the preservation of capital, and maintenance of liquidity.
 STAR Ohio has been awarded Standard & Poor's highest rating, AAAm.
 STAR Ohio is the only money market mutual fund in which the City may invest.

 The City does not invest in any securities that would be characterized as derivatives or in reverse repurchase agreements and purchases all investments with the intent to hold to maturity.
-The average days to maturity for the entire portfolio is 268 days.
-The average yield to maturity at cost for bonds/notes is 4.25306% and the average days to maturity is 819 days.
-The following table presents a summary of the City's investment portfolio as of December 31, 2010.
+The average days to maturity for the entire portfolio is 51 days.
+The average yield to maturity at cost for bonds/notes is .409%.
+The following table presents a summary of the City's investment portfolio as of December 31, 2011.

 Investments % of Portfolio

-Repurchase Agreements 10,160,000 38.50%
+Repurchase Agreements \$ 40,885,035 65.23%

-Money Market Savings 7,604,900 28.82
+Money Market Savings 7,388,745 11.79

-City bonds and notes(a) 8,622,974 32.68
+City bonds and notes(a) 4,405,249 7.03

+Start Ohio 10,001,643 15.95

-Total(b) \$26,387,874 100.00%
+Total(b) \$62,680,672 100.00%

-- (a) See Bond Anticipation Notes. - (b) Does not include cash (\$7,700,082); see prior table.
+(a) See Bond Anticipation Notes.

+(b) Does not include cash (\$2,764,400); see prior table.